kyguy/kafka-summit-2021/README.md

 In this demo, we will cover a few things like:
 - How to install the Strimzi Kafka Operator.
 - How to deploy and manage a Kafka cluster.
-- Advanced integration features like Cruise Control and Kafka Connect.

 ## Cluster Deployment